Below is an overview of the City Council and its main functions.

 Redevelopment Agency Board

-The Salt Lake City Council members serve as the RDA Board and meet with the Redevelopment Advisory Committee (RAC) regularly to discuss current areas of focus.
+The Salt Lake City Council members serve as RDA Board Members and regularly meet with the Redevelopment Advisory Committee (RAC) to discuss current focus areas.

 Learn more about the RDA, upcoming meetings, and their current projects.